sumeer1/scAEGAN/README.md

 ```

 # Notebooks
-* For evaluation, jupyter notebook is given as as example how to run the evaluation on the output from cyclegan.
+* For analysis, jupyter notebook is given as as example how to run the analysis with the scripts in Analysis folder on the output data given in the Simulated_Data folder from cyclegan.